Powerlevel9k/powerlevel9k/STYLIZING.md

 ## Per Segment Stylizing

-There are two kinds of segments stateless and stateful ones.
+There are two kinds of segments – stateless segments and stateful segments.
 This short expression describes how the variable naming scheme works:
 Prefix `P9K_` + segment name + optionally segment state name + what you want to change:
 `P9K_<segment>[_<state>]_[BACKGROUND|FOREGROUND|BOLD|ICON[_BOLD|_COLOR]]`